The New Zealand horticulture industry comprises growers of fruit and vegetables for export and domestic consumption.

 Horticulture New Zealand (HortNZ) advocates for and represents the interests of New Zealand’s 4,500+ commercial fruit and vegetable growers.

-HortNZ has 20 affiliated product groups and more than 24 affiliated local and regional grower associations.
-HortNZ is an incorporated society and has staff based in Wellington and regionally.
+HortNZ has 20 affiliated product groups and more than 24 affiliated local and regional grower associations, we are an incorporated society with staff based in Wellington and regionally.
+We provide administration services to some vegetable product groups and other related organisations.

 Important information about HortNZ and its operation